takeshi-1000/y2p/README.md

 - `-fileName`: specific yaml file which you like (e.g `./.build/debug/y2p -fileName test.yaml`)
 - `-o`: output fileName, default is `transition.png`.
 Also this option determines output format (svg or image) (e.g `./.build/debug/y2p -o test.svg`)
 - `-d` or `-dump`: dump svg text (this is only for svg, and now even if you add this option, svg file is created)
-- `-emitAll`: Include overlapping transitions in the output. default is false

 ## Attributions